pintjuk/FAAS/README.md

 faas.port={the port you used for its web server}
 ```

-If the faas gateway is already running then it will detect your function container automatically and start forwarding function calls to it.
+With this lables the FAAS gateway will detect your function container automatically and start forwarding function calls to it.